TyeMcQueen/terraform-google-certificate-map-simple/README.md

 output values: `primary1`, `others1`, `primary2`, and `others2`.
 The
 `primary1` and `primary2` values will each be a 0- or 1-entry list containing
 the resource records for the PRIMARY entries.
-The `others1` and `others2` value will each be a Terraform map from fully qualified hostnames to resource records for the non-PRIMARY entries.
+The `others1` and `others2` value will each be a Terraform map from hostnames to resource records for the non-PRIMARY entries.

 ## Limitations